Slow quasiparticle dynamics and anyonic statistics in a fractional quantum Hall Fabry-P\'erot interferometer: Abstract

 \section{Abstract}

 Anyons are two dimensional particles with fractional exchange statistics that emerge as elementary excitations of fractional quantum Hall phases\cite{leinaas_theory_1977, wilczek_quantum_1982, arovas_fractional_1984, halperin_statistics_1984, goldin_particle_1980}.
-Experimentally, anyonic statistics manifest directly in the edge-state Fabry-P\'erot interferometer geometry\cite{kivelson_semiclassical_1990,chamon_two_1997,kim_aharanov-bohm_2006,halperin_theory_2011}, where the presence of $N_{qp}$ localized anyons in the interferometer bulk contributes a phase $N_{qp}\theta_a$ to the observed interference pattern, where $\theta_a$ is twice the statistical exchange phase\cite{read_clarification_2024}.
-Here, we report a measurement of $\theta_a$ in a monolayer graphene Fabry-P\'erot interferometer at $\nu=1/3$.
-We find a preponderance of phase slips with magnitudes $\Delta \theta \approx 2\pi/3$, confirming the result of past experiments in GaAs quantum wells\cite{nakamura_direct_2020,nakamura_fabry-perot_2023} and consistent with expectations for the tunneling of Abelian anyons into the interferometer bulk.
-In contrast to prior work, however, single anyon tunneling events manifest as instantaneous and irreversible phase slips, indicative of quasiparticle equilibration times exceeding 20 minutes in some cases.
-We use the discrepancy between the quasiparticle equilibration rate and our measurement speed to vary the interferometer area $A_I$ and $N_{qp}$ independently, allowing us to precisely determine the interferometer phase and monitor the entry and exit of individual anyons to the interferometer loop in the time domain.
-Besides providing a replication of previous interferometric measurements sensitive to $\theta_a$ in GaAs \cite{nakamura_direct_2020}, our results bring anyon dynamics into the experimental regime and suggest that the average `topological charge' of a mesoscopic quantum Hall device can be held constant over hour long timescales.
+Experimentally, their exchange statistics can be measured in the edge-state Fabry-P\'erot interferometer \cite{kivelson_semiclassical_1990,chamon_two_1997,kim_aharanov-bohm_2006,halperin_theory_2011}.
+In these devices, the presence of $N_{qp}$ localized anyons in the bulk contributes a phase $N_{qp}\theta_a$ to the interference pattern where $\theta_a$ is twice the exchange phase\cite{read_clarification_2024}.
+Here we report the observation of large, hysteretic phase jumps in a monolayer graphene Fabry-P\'erot interferometer at $\nu=1/3$.
+When the filling factor is increased from $\nu<1/3$ towards the center of the plateau, we observe phase slips with magnitude $\Delta \theta \approx 2\pi/3$, consistent with the addition of individual quasiparticles to the interferometer bulk as observed in both GaAs and graphene\cite{nakamura_direct_2020, nakamura_fabry-perot_2023, werkmeister_anyon_2025}.
+In contrast to prior work, however, the phase slips occur as instantaneous jumps in the interference signal, indicative of quasiparticle equilibration times exceeding 20 minutes.
+We use this long timescale to investigate the effect of changes in interferometer area $A_I$ and $N_{QP}$ independently at fixed magnetic field, revealing a striking memory effect in the phase slip magnitude.
+In particular, as the $\nu=1/3$ plateau is approached from higher filling, we observed phase slips with $\Delta \theta$ significantly larger than $2\pi/3$ over the same range of gate voltage where quantized jumps are seen for increasing $\nu$.
+We discuss this asymmetry in terms of bulk-edge coupling of quasiparticles localized near the edge or in the bulk, and argue that this effect can be qualitatively reconciled with theoretical expectations for strongly interacting quasiparticles in the presence of weak disorder and strongly nonequilibrium charge dynamics.
+Besides providing a replication of interferometric measurements sensitive to $\theta_a$ \cite{nakamura_direct_2020, werkmeister_anyon_2025}, our results highlight the key role played by charge dynamics on signatures of the anyon phase, and demonstrate that fractional quasiparticles can be indefinitely localized in nonequilibrium configurations.